-Briefly ease the throttle and depress the clutch while moving the transfer gear lever to the left - from either 'H' (high) or 'L' (low) position.
-Release the clutch as soon as the differential is locked (the warning light on the instrument panel will illuminate).
+Briefly ease the throttle and move the transfer gear lever to the left - from either 'H' (high) or 'L' (low) position (the warning light on the instrument panel will illuminate).

 To unlock the differential:

 Move the transfer gear lever to the right - to either 'H' (high) or 'L' (low) position as required; when the diff lock disengages the warning light will extinguish.